unistbig/netGO/README.md

   |B|0.1|0|0.324|
   |C|0.76|0.324|0|

-* genesetV: A numeric matrix of pre-calculated interaction data between gene and gene-sets.<br>
+* genesetV: a numeric matrix of pre-calculated interaction data between genes and gene-sets.<br>
-  this can be built with *BuildGenesetV* function.
+  This object can be built with *BuildGenesetV* function.

   | |Gene-set1|Gene-set2|Gene-set3|
   |:--:|:--:|:--:|:--:|